Frederick Lonsdale: Later years

 After the 1920s Lonsdale's plays were less in fashion than before.
 Mullin writes that theatregoers' taste were changed by the Great Depression and the Second World War, making drawing-room comedy and the problems of the rich less appealing.
 He turned to writing for the cinema, producing screenplays for The Devil to Pay!
 (1930) and Lovers Courageous (1932) for MGM and The Private Life of Don Juan (1934) for Alexander Korda.
 Of three plays he wrote for Broadway in the 1930s, two were modest successes and one an outright failure.

 In 1938 Lonsdale decided to settle in the US, where he remained throughout the Second World War.
 After the war he returned occasionally to England, and after 1950 he lived in France, in hotels in Cannes and Paris.
 On a visit to London he died in the street as he was walking back from dinner at Claridges with Sir John Marriott, with whom he had been staying.

 Critical response

-In its obituary of Lonsdale The Times called him "a most entertaining, deft, and successful playwright, an unerring craftsman in his own vein of artificial light comedy".
-The writer continued:
+In its obituary of Lonsdale, The Times called him "a most entertaining, deft, and successful playwright, an unerring craftsman in his own vein of artificial light comedy".
+It continued:

 In the 1980s The Stage commented that Lonsdale's work was in the Pinero tradition with a lacing of Wildean epigrams, but that although his works still gave pleasure, they are not on the same dramatic level as those of Wilde or Coward.

-Coward himself commented after attending a revival of The Last of Mrs Cheyney in 1967 that now "Freddie Lonsdale's dialogue sounds curiously laboured and dated".
+Coward himself commented, after attending a revival of The Last of Mrs Cheyney in 1967, that now "Freddie Lonsdale's dialogue sounds curiously laboured and dated".
 The Oxford Companion to the Theatre (2003) comments that Lonsdale is best remembered as the author of a number of comedies of contemporary manners "somewhat in the style of Somerset Maugham, though with less subtlety".